VivaanMalik/AI/README.md

 #### learning_rate_decay
 > class StepDecay(initial_lr, decay_step_size, decay_factor = 0.5)
 > ```
-> initial_lr - initial learning rate to start with
+> initial_lr: initial learning rate to start with
-> decay_step_size - updates learning rate every _ steps
+> decay_step_size: updates learning rate every _ steps
-> decay_factor - affects how drastically learning rate is changed
+> decay_factor: affects how drastically learning rate is changed
 > ```

 > class ExponentialDecay(initial_lr, decay_constant = 0.01)
 > ```
-> initial_lr - initial learning rate to start with
+> initial_lr: initial learning rate to start with
-> decay_constant - affects how drastically learning rate is changed
+> decay_constant: affects how drastically learning rate is changed
 > ```

 > class LinearDecay(initial_lr, total_epoch = None)
 > ```
-> initial_lr - initial learning rate to start with
+> initial_lr: initial learning rate to start with
-> total_epoch - this does not need to be filled out
+> total_epoch: this does not need to be filled out
 > ```

 > class CosineAnnealing(initial_lr, min_lr, total_epoch = None)
 > ```
-> initial_lr - initial learning rate to start with
+> initial_lr: initial learning rate to start with
-> min_lr - lower bound for the lerning rate
+> min_lr: lower bound for the lerning rate
-> total_epoch - this does not need to be filled out
+> total_epoch: this does not need to be filled out
 > ```